Micket/Sintering/software_development_discussion/software_development.md

     ...
     ]
 ```
+  * x is a list of triangles

 # Why?
   * Data abstractions are absolute necessity when program size grows
   * Classes connect functions and data
   * Object-oriented programming is an excellent fit for FEM.
-      * Plug and play elements/materials: Prime example of the need for polymnorphism.
+      * Plug and play elements/materials: Prime example of the need for polymorphism.
   * MATLAB does basic data abstraction, but most likely you are working with blocks of numbers